fabricecordelieres/IJ-Toolset_SynaptosomesMacro/README.md

 **Bug correction:**
 * The distance between spots in the table was not updated: the first distance was copied and pasted.
 The problem is now solved.
 * Added the pulling of all the Randomization tables in batch mode.

+### Version 11: 03/03/25
+**Bug correction:**
+* With ImageJ update v1.54p, ROIs were not displayed on the Gallery.
+Added action to remove z/c/t information from the ROIs and forced their display.